-On the western border between France and Spain, wedged between the two countries, there lies a two-acre island with no sign of human interference, save an inscribed white monument in the middle.
-It may look like nothing special, but this little splotch of land is actually home to centuries of history, and one of the most unique border irregularities in the world.
+Wedged within the border between France and Spain is a two-acre island with no sign of human interference, save for an inscribed white monument in the middle.
+It may look like nothing special, but this little splotch of land is actually home to centuries of history—and one of the most unique border irregularities in the world.

 Pheasant Island, situated in the center of the Bidasoa River, is known as a “condominium,” a territory belonging to two separate nations at the same time.
 Every six months, representatives from France and Spain meet on Pheasant Island to exchange official papers, handing sovereignty of the island from one country to the other.